georgeflanagin/networktriage/README.md

     at least two different networks.
 Internally, its software can move packets from one interface to another one.
 By default, this cannot be done.
 1. A "switch" is a computer that allows computers on the same network to talk to each other.
+1. Only computers on the same network can determine each other's MAC addresses.